 Muslim-owned

-PICANHAS’, 90 Club Street, Singapore 069458, website
+PICANHAS’, 90 Club Street, Singapore 069458, www.picanhassg.com

-Positano Risto: Halal Italian restaurant
+Positano Risto: Italian restaurant in Kampong Gelam

 Muslim-owned

 Ciao bella!
 Positano Risto is the halal Southern Italian restaurant we never knew we needed.
 Their Instagram-worthy dishes are enough to feed your eyes, but it seems the flavours are also just as punchy as they look!
-Customers rave about their no-nonsense pizzas and pastas.
+Customers rave about their no-nonsense pizzas and pasta.

-Positano Risto, 66 Bussorah Street, Singapore 199479, Tel: (+65) 6292 1866, website
+Positano Risto, 66 Bussorah Street, Singapore 199479, Tel: (+65) 6292 1866, www.positanoristo.com

 PU3 Restaurant: Nasi Ambeng restaurant in Orchard